rajneesh069/docker-demo/README.md

 #### RUN

-- To bootstrap the image, the commands we need to run are run by the RUN command.
+- To bootstrap the image,i.e., while building the image the commands we need to run.
 - Syntax : `RUN npm install`

 #### CMD